Here's a list of everything you should have in your car emergency kit, with a free printable checklist.

 We're preparing our homes for emergencies this week as part of the Create An Emergency Preparedness Kit Challenge.
 But many of us spend quite a bit of times in our cars as well as in our homes, so it is important to be prepared in your car as well.

-So while I've suggested doing this task as part of the emergency preparedness challenge it is also equally applicable to the Car Organization Challenge that is coming up as well.
+So while I've suggested doing this task as part of the emergency preparedness challenge it is also equally applicable to the Car Organization Challenge as well.

 The importance of being prepared for emergencies in the car was really brought home for me this past winter when one of my childhood friends got stuck on I-65 overnight in a huge blizzard.
 The entire highway was actually shut down, and so all around him people literally had no where they could go.